Up for Grabs (play): Background

-The Plot
+Plot

 The story deals with the efforts of Simone, a young fledgling art dealer, to sell a painting by Australian artist Brett Whitely for a record $2 million and thereby establish herself at the “big end of town.”
 This ambition turns to desperation when she signs a contract guaranteeing this price, putting both her own and her partner Gerry's assets on the line.

 Simone, who has a small list of clients with the sort of money needed for this kind of transaction, sets up an unofficial auction to push up the price.
 Her prospective buyers include Dawn Grey, a corporate art buyer still frustrated that she did not have what it takes to be a great artist; Kel and Mindy, a young dotcom couple with more money than sense; and Manny and Felicity, a wealthy but unhappy couple looking for a suitable trophy.

 The game of playing each against all becomes increasingly sticky for the inexperienced Simone, who ends up compromising herself sexually on more than one occasion: “You are a hooker aren't you?
 You're trying to sell me something for more than it's worth and you'll do anything to get your price,” says Manny.
 Simone pretends to be an honest art dealer, but then she gives in to her clients' whims in the hopes that this will seal the deal.

 When the moment calls for honesty, Simone decides to warn the naïve Mindy, who has genuinely fallen in love with the art dealer, that the Whitely is grossly over-priced.
 Simone advises her not to put in a bid, but Manny has decided to pull out of the bidding, leaving her dangling dangerously close to bankruptcy.

 In the end, Simone gets her price from the corporate art buyer, Dawn Grey, who is happy to see her clients pay $2 million as a kind of vengeful act against the corporate world.
 While Simone does not lose a cent, she does not make anything either.
 She tells the audience that the lessons learned are priceless and economic success is guaranteed because the sale will bring other paintings and clients her way.
 She has made it to the “big end of town.”